Evaluating Counterfactual Policies Using Instruments: Does IV monotonicity help tighten the identified set?

 \section{Does IV monotonicity help tighten the identified set?}

 The previous section characterized the identified set for the counterfactual outcome $\theta = E[Y(D(Z,1))]$ without imposing IV monotonicity.
 This section evaluates the extent to which imposing IV monotonicity helps tighten the identified set for $\theta$.
 We present sufficient conditions under which imposing IV monotonicity alone does not help tighten the identified set.
-If these conditions hold, then the debate over the validity of IV monotonicity is somewhat of a red herring from the perspective of learning about counterfactuals, and the researcher should focus on alternative assumptions---such as policy invariance (and relaxations thereof)---that may help tighten the identified set.
+If these conditions hold, then the debate over the validity of IV monotonicity is somewhat of a red herring from the perspective of learning about counterfactuals.
+A researcher interested in counterfactual policy evaluation should therefore focus on alternative assumptions---such as policy invariance (and relaxations thereof)---that may help tighten the identified set.

 \paragraph{Simple example for intuition.} We begin with a simple example to illustrate why imposing IV monotonicity need not help tighten the identified set.
 Suppose that $a=1$ corresponds to a universal release policy, so that $D(Z,1)=1$ with probability 1.
 Suppose further that $Y$ is binary and that $Y(0)$ is known to equal zero with probability one.
-This restriction arises frequently in the criminal justice setting, where, for example, one cannot fail to appear in court if they are detained awaiting trial.\footnote{There are other leniency designs in which one of the potential outcomes is known to equal zero.
+This restriction arises frequently in the criminal justice setting, where, for example, one cannot fail to appear in court if detained while awaiting trial.\footnote{There are other leniency designs in which one of the potential outcomes is known to equal zero.
 For example, \textcite{baron_discrimination_2024} study child welfare investigations and define the outcome $Y$ to be 1 if there is evidence of future misconduct in the child's original home, and thus by construction $Y=0$ if a child is placed in foster care (i.e. $Y(1)=0$).
 Likewise, \textcite{cgy22} study whether doctors diagnose patients with pneumonia, and define $Y$ to be 1 if the patient subsequently shows signs of undiagnosed pneumonia.
 Thus, in their setting $Y(1)=0$ by construction.} The parameter of interest then reduces to $\theta = E[Y(1)]$.